ExoticGamerrrYT/adobe-leftovers-remover/adobe-leftovers-remover/README.md

 # Adobe Leftovers Remover

+> **COMMUNITY HELP NEEDED**: We're looking for contributions!
+If you know of any paths or registry keys created by Adobe software that aren't already covered by this tool, please submit them through GitHub issues or pull requests.

 A utility for removing leftover Adobe software components, directories, and registry entries from your system after uninstallation.

 ## Overview